Tommy Thompson (pitcher)

-Thomas Carl Thompson (November 7, 1889 – January 16, 1963) was a Major League Baseball pitcher.
+Thomas Carl Thompson (November 7, 1889 – January 16, 1963) was an American Major League Baseball pitcher.
 Thompson played for the New York Highlanders in the 1912 baseball season.
 In seven career games, he had a 0–2 record, with a 6.06 ERA.
 He batted and threw right-handed.
 Thompson was born in Spring City, Tennessee and died in LaJolla, California.

 He was the elder brother of Homer Thompson, who played in one game for the Highlanders in 1912.